AnnieCannons/countries-app-instructions/version-2/README.md

 1. In your `version-2` folder, create a `pseudo-code.txt` file.
 Copy over the contents of [this template](https://github.com/AnnieCannons/countries-app-instructions/blob/main/version-2/pseudo-code.txt) into your empty file.
 2. Answer all of the questions in your `pseudo-code.txt` file to plan out how you will tackle storing and retrieving the 3 pieces of data to Local Storage.
 3. Push your code to Github
-4. Submit the link to your `pseudo-code.txt` file to the Canvas milestone assignment.
+4. Submit the link to your `pseudo-code.txt` file on Github to the Canvas milestone assignment.

-### Deploy project to Netlify
+### ⚙️ Deploy project to Netlify
 1. Deploy your `version-2` folder to [Netlify](https://www.netlify.com/) via your Github repo.
 In your Netlify Deploy settings, you will need to specify which version you want to deploy.
 Check out [this deployment guide to help you](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz).

 ### 🎯 Milestone: Form data